d630/dacti/README.md

 ###### INDEX FILE

 Without command modifiers, a record gets the status `reg` and the mode `gui` per default (the command has a gui and may run OR raise).
+With a status `ign`, a command is not allowed to raise an existing window; `block` stops raising and running as well.

 A record looks like:

 ```
-# STATUS MODE[:MODIFIERS] CLASS COMMAND
+# STATUS MODE[:MODIFIERS] WM_CLASS COMMAND

-reg gui chromium-browser chromium
+reg gui chromium-browser.chromium-browser chromium
 ign gui XTerm xterm
+reg gui .*Iceweasel iceweasel
 reg tui:n - htop
 reg cli:nk - find
 ```

-With a status `ign`, a command is not allowed to raise an existing window; `block` stops raising and running as well.

 If a command has more than one record, the last entry is going to be used.

+The WM_CLASS string is considered an extended regular expression (regex(3)) pattern.

 ##### NOTICE